The Woman King: Controversy

-Los Angeles Times reported that online critics complained that "the movie seemingly uplifts the women without fully acknowledging that the Dahomey tribe sold other Africans into slavery" though others defended the film.The Conversation said "the film has drawn controversy from many angles."
+The Los Angeles Times reported that online critics complained that "the movie seemingly uplifts the women without fully acknowledging that the Dahomey tribe sold other Africans into slavery" though others defended the film.
+The Conversation said "the film has drawn controversy from many angles."
 Before the film's release, online commentators commented on the perceived savagery of the kingdom, particularly by spotlighting rituals that involved human sacrifices.
 That narrative of criticism was broadened by the voices of American Descendants of Slavery (ADOS), which vehemently called for a boycott of the film by arguing it glorified a kingdom responsible for brutalizing its ancestors.
 Adding to the chorus of disapproval were specialists in 19th-century Dahomey history, who raised flags over inaccuracies in the film's representation of the slave trade.
 Moreover, a segment of the social media populace, advocating for the portrayal of more positive black stories, questioned the decision to focus on Dahomey.
 They suggested that other historical narratives, such as those exemplified by figures like Toussaint Louverture, would have been more appropriate and uplifting subjects for cinematic exploration.

 On social media, the hashtag #BoycottWomanKing was trending for days.
 The Wrap noted, "Critics don’t have an issue with Davis playing a strong Black leader in “The Woman King,” but are alarmed that the history of the Dahomey tribe, who sold other Africans into slavery, has been whitewashed."
-Viola Davis responded to a calls for a boycott of the movie by arguing that "Most of the story is fictionalized.
+Viola Davis responded to calls for a boycott of the movie by arguing that "Most of the story is fictionalized.
 It has to be," while Tennon stated that "We have to entertain people. [...]
 If people want to learn more, they can investigate more."